faduzin/customer-spending-patterns/README.md

 I repeated these visualizations for the actual species classes, placing the images side by side for comparison.
 The results showed that while the K-Means algorithm identified clusters that were similar to the actual species, it was not a perfect match.
 The algorithm incorrectly assigned more points to Class 1 than to Class 2, despite the dataset containing 50 samples for each class.
 However, the clusters were quite close, and the 2D reduced plot clearly demonstrated a distribution that closely mirrors the real classes.

+### Mall Customers Dataset

+For the second analysis, I used the Mall Customers dataset.
+After preprocessing, the dataset's features consisted of: CustomerID, Gender, Age, Annual Income (k$), and Spending Score (1-100).

+#### Exploratory Data Analysis

+No duplicates or null values were found during the exploratory analysis.
+However, two potential outliers were identified and removed.
+The Gender feature was one-hot encoded, and the preprocessed dataframe was saved for further analysis.

+#### Preparing for Clustering

+For the clustering analysis, I first removed the CustomerID and Gender features.
+While gender could have been a perfect variable for clustering into two groups, its inclusion would have oversimplified the study and limited the insights we could extract.

+Next, I plotted the correlation matrix of the features.
+Since no features were highly correlated, I proceeded to the next steps without further adjustments.
+I applied the elbow method and evaluated the silhouette scores for different k values.
+This analysis led to selecting 6 clusters for the experiment.

+#### Clustering with K-Means

+After defining the number of clusters, I created and trained the K-Means model:

+1. I generated pair plots to visualize the separation of features within the clusters.

+2. Plotted the number of points in each cluster.

+3. Created a 2D visualization to provide a simplified view of the clustering results.

+The clustering results provided valuable insights into customer segments:

+- **Cluster 0:** The largest group with 42 points, consisting of people of moderate age with average income and moderate spending habits.

+- **Cluster 1:** Young individuals with high income and high spending, comprising 38 points.

+- **Cluster 2:** Moderately aged individuals with low income and low-to-moderate spending.

+- **Cluster 3:** People of all ages with high income but low spending, indicating a tendency to save.

+- **Cluster 4:** Young individuals with low income but high spending behavior.

+- **Cluster 5:** Young individuals with moderate income and moderate spending habits.

+Insights and Recommendations

+These clusters provide actionable insights for targeted marketing strategies:

+- Cluster 1 and Cluster 4 represent high spenders.
+Tailored loyalty programs or exclusive offers could enhance engagement and profitability.

+- Cluster 3, with high income but low spending, could benefit from personalized marketing strategies that highlight premium or luxury products to encourage higher expenditure.

+- Cluster 2 and Cluster 0 could be targeted with budget-friendly promotions to increase spending while maintaining their loyalty.

+By understanding these customer segments, businesses can develop more effective marketing strategies, optimize resource allocation, and enhance overall profitability.

 ## What I Learned

 Through this project, I deepened my understanding of using Python and its libraries to analyze real-world datasets.
 Key takeaways include: